 Day 2: Mestia -> Tsvirmi/Chvabiani/Zhabeshi

-On the second day, your route lies up to the top of Hatsvali ski resort.
+On the second day, your route lies up to the top of the Hatsvali ski resort.
 From there, you can enjoy the breathtaking views of Ushba and Mestia from the top.
-If you don’t want to go up on your own, Hatsvali lift operates all year round and can bring you to the top without any effort on your part.
+If you don’t want to go up on your own, the Hatsvali lift operates all year round and can bring you to the top without any effort on your part.

-From Hatsvali, follow the path along the top of the ridge of Zuruldi massif to Mentashi transmitter and then head downhill in the direction of Tsvirmi village.
+From Hatsvali, follow the path along the top of the ridge of Zuruldi massif to the Mentashi transmitter and then head downhill in the direction of Tsvirmi village.
 A more detailed description and GPX treks of the route for this day and the following days can be found on this webpage.

 The logical place to spend the night would be in Tsvirmi, but we’ve found the accommodation scene in this village lacking.
 The couple guesthouses we discovered there are overpriced and lack comforts.
 In one house we were offered a toilet outside, which smelled uninviting.
 So it’s better to walk or hitchhike down to the valley of river Mulkhura and stay in one of the pleasant guesthouses in Chvabiani or Zhabeshi.

 Today you’ll climb to the top of Tetnuldi ski resort.
 You can either take a direct and a rather steep path from Zhabeshi, of you can walk/hitchhike to Ughviri lake, from which a more comfortable road starts to the ski resort.
 Unfortunately, the lifts don’t operate in summer, so no cheating here!

 After enjoying the views of Zuruldi massif, where you had been walking the day before, take a trail down to another valley where the village of Adishi is ready to welcome tourists in one of its guesthouses.